CheickPaul/Finance-Python-Learning-Portfolio/epat--quantinsti/modules/m01_epat_primer/primer01_macroeconomics/notes_macroeconomics.md

 Aggregate demand is the sum of quantity demanded of domestic goods and services consumed or used by households, firms, government and foreign people.
 The aggregate supply is the sum of number of goods and services that firms produce and sell.

+aggregate demand (AD) represents the real GDP demanded, but viewed from the spending side of the economy.

+So AD is essentially GDP, but it describes who is spending rather than who is producing.

+Aggregate Supply (AS) represents Y, the total real output (or real GDP) that firms in the economy are willing and able to produce at different price levels.

+The intersection of AD and AS gives the macroeconomic equilibrium:
+AD = AS = Y*

 <img width="1282" height="960" alt="image" src="https://github.com/user-attachments/assets/6e3a48e0-4acd-40d1-8222-1aaac450dd11" />

 ## The aggregate demand curve